hphelion/documentation/bindings.fog.compute.md

         )
 **Note**: In *block_device_mapping*, *volume_size* is ignored as it is automatically retrieved from the specified bootable volume.
 You can set the *delete_on_termination* parameter to `1` if you want the bootable volume to be deleted after the server instance is killed; otherwise to preserve the bootable volume, set it to `0` as shown above.

+7. Create a new Linux-based server with advanced personalisation options

+        response = conn.create_server(
+            "My Shiny Server",
+            flavor_id,
+            image_id,
+            {
+              'security_groups' => ["SecGroup1, SecGroup2"],
+              'key_name' => "MyKeyPair1",
+              'config_drive' => true,
+              'user_data_encoded' => ["This is some encoded user data"].pack('m'),
+              'personality' => [{
+                                 'contents'  => File.open("/path/to/sample.txt",
+                                 'path'      => "/path/to/sample.txt"
+                               }]
+            }
+        )
+        server = response.body['server']
+        server['id']                                # returns the id of the new server

+**Note**: Here are the explanations for the personalisation options used above:

+* *config_drive* - A configuration drive is a disk that contains a FAT filesystem with configuration data that is accessible to the server.
+The configuration drive is created if the `config_drive` parameter is set to `true` at the time of server creation.
+* *user_data_encoded* - This option allows providing additional metadata at the time of server creation by supplying a Base64 encoded string in the `user_data_encoded` parameter.
+* *personality* - This option allows injection of file(s) into the server instance after it is created.
+The file `contents` are Base64 encoded and then injected into the location specified by `path`.

+**Note that the above personalisation options are not supported on Windows server instances.**

-7. Update the name for a server
+8. Update the name for a server

         conn.update_server(server_id, {'name' => "My Cool Server"})
         response = conn.get_server_details(server_id)
         response.body['server']['name']             # => "My Cool Server"

-8. Change the password for a server
+9. Change the password for a server

         conn.change_password_server(server_id, "new_password")

-9. List both public and private addresses of a particular server
+10. List both public and private addresses of a particular server

         response = conn.list_server_addresses(server_id)

-10. List all the private addresses of a particular server
+11. List all the private addresses of a particular server

         response = conn.list_server_private_addresses(server_id, "private")    # where "private" is the network name

-11. List all the public addresses of a particular server
+12. List all the public addresses of a particular server

         response = conn.list_server_public_addresses(server_id, "private")     # where "private" is the network name

-12. Reboot a server
+13. Reboot a server

         response = conn.reboot_server(server_id, 'HARD')  # Hard reboot a server
         response = conn.reboot_server(server_id, 'SOFT')  # Soft reboot a server

-13. Delete an existing server
+14. Delete an existing server

         conn.delete_server(server_id)